Judge Serena R. Murillo -- United States District Court, Central District of California

 Oral Argument

-If the Court deems a matter appropriate for decision without oral argument, the Court will notify the parties in advance (Local Rule 7-15).
-If oral argument permitted, parties have 10 minutes each unless Court states otherwise.
+IX.A.
+Submission Without Oral Argument.
+Pursuant to Federal Rule of Civil Procedure 78 and Local Rule 7-15, the Court may deem a matter appropriate for decision without oral argument.
+If the Court does so, it will notify the parties before the hearing.
+IX.B.
+Oral Argument Time Limits.
+If oral argument is permitted, the parties will have 10 minutes each for oral argument, unless the Court states otherwise. [murillo-serena | oral_argument_default]

 Remote Appearances

+IX.C.
+Remote Appearances.
 Remote appearances are disfavored absent good cause shown in a filed declaration.
-Court seldom permits telephonic appearances and strongly prefers in-person.
-If exceptional circumstances exist, counsel may file an application to appear telephonically detailing such circumstances.
+IX.D.
+Telephonic Hearings.
+The Court seldom permits telephonic appearances.
+The Court strongly prefers counsel to appear in person for motion hearings and pretrial and settlement conferences.
+If exceptional circumstances exist, counsel may file an application to appear telephonically detailing such circumstances. [murillo-serena | remote_appearances]

 chevron_right